-2. Get Long Term Care Insurance.
-It is wonderful to have all the savings in those above plans but the big risk is blowing through all that money due to the high costs and likelihood you will need extended Long Term Health Care.
-Long Term Care Insurance is very affordable but look for a specialist to help.
+2. Get Long-Term Care Insurance.
+It is wonderful to have all the savings in those above plans but the big risk is blowing through all that money due to the high costs and the likelihood you will need extended Long Term Health Care.
+Long-Term Care Insurance is very affordable but look for a specialist to help.

 Health insurance and Medicare (health insurance for those 65 and older) pay virtually nothing toward care related with help with activities of daily living or supervision due to memory issues.
 People need Long Term Health Care due to illnesses, accidents or the impact of aging.
 The US Department of Health and Human Services says if you reach the age of 65 you will have a 70% chance of needing this type of care.
 So do it now while you are healthy and premiums are much more affordable.

 3. Pay off debt.
 Try to eliminate as much debt as possible before you retire.
 Paying off your mortgage will significantly reduce your monthly housing costs and make it easier to get by with less retirement income.
 Even making one extra payment a year will help.